Boston Terrier HEALTH

 higher puppy prices.

-can sometimes affect Bostons too.
+illnesses and conditions can sometimes affect Bostons too.

 YOUR PUPPY'S HEALTH,